bryjcannon/Qontextualize/src/server/README.md

 npm install
 ```

-2. Create a `.env` file in the server directory with your OpenAI API key:
+2. Create a `.env` file in the server directory with your OpenAI API key and other environment variables:
 ```
 OPENAI_API_KEY=your_api_key_here
 PORT=3000
+HOST=localhost
 ```

 3. Start the server: